Autostronomy/AutoProf/README.md

 - sampleinitR: Starting radius (in pixels) for isophote sampling from the image.
 Note that a starting radius of zero is not advised. (float)
 - sampleendR: End radius (in pixels) for isophote sampling from the image (float)
+- isoband_start: The radius (in pixels) at which to begin sampling a band of pixels to compute SB instead of sampling a line of pixels near the isophote (float)
+- isoband_width: The relative size of the isophote bands to sample. flux values will be sampled at +- isoband_width*R for each radius. default value is 0.025 (float)
 - zeropoint: Photometric zero point, AB magnitude is assumed if none given, corresponding to a zero point of 22.5 (float)
 - delimiter: Delimiter character used to separate values in output profile.
 Will default to a comma (",") if not given (string)
 - new_pipeline_functions: Allows user to set functions for the AutoProf pipeline analysis.
 See *Modifying Pipeline Functions* for more information (dict)